Academic Survival Skills

 Center for Teaching and Learning:

-This is a resource center for all students who are interested in improving their academic success.
+The Cole Library Center for Teaching and Learning is a resource center for all students who are interested in improving their academic success.
 Wise students use it.
-The center includes our writing studio, quantitative reasoning studio, academic media studio, peer consultants, and other academic services.
+The center includes our writing studio, quantitative reasoning studio, academic technology studio, and other academic services.
 The consulting librarians in Cole Library are always ready to help you organize your research efforts and to help you evaluate the validity of the information you discover.

 Claiming and Planning your Academic Career:

 From the very first term, you can be exploring opportunities for summer research, off-campus and international study, internships, independent study and talking about the associated procedures with your advisor.
 These special opportunities require advance planning.
 Take time to explore multiple interests.
-You will declare your major in February of you sophomore year.
-In some science majors and in education, you will need to begin your major course work in the first year in order to complete a degree within four years.
+You will declare your major in your sophomore year.
+In some science majors and in education, you will need to begin your major course work in the first year in order to complete a degree within four years, so planning is important.